Zibsun/leands/docs/hypotheses.md

 Example:

-?> We expect **to cut the costs** of **agents working with the mass-market segment** by **implementing automatic clients’ classification**, which would **increase the share of satisfied clients per agent to 10%**.
+?> We expect **to cut the costs** of **agents working with the mass-market segment** by **implementing automatic clients' classification**, which would **increase the share of satisfied clients per agent to 10%**.

-Pay attention to the wording "we expect“.
-It informs a business customer and stakeholders that we are running an experiment rather than fulfilling an obligation.
+Pay attention to the wording "we expect. " It informs a business customer and stakeholders that we are running an experiment rather than fulfilling an obligation.

 A hypothesis formulation doesn't specify the way to reach the goal.